2025 A Year in Review

 • Staying patient while pushing harder

-This year has shown me that the road to living your football dream is never straight.
+This past year has shown me that the road to living your football dream is never straight.
 It’s full of highs, lows, setbacks, and moments that test you.

 Being 12–0 as a team is special.
 Getting minutes in that environment is something I’m proud of.
 Taking a break to go home reminded me how important balance is.